Education Support, Behaviour and Attendance Service (ESBAS)

 - An understanding of the legal requirements around maintaining registers, and strategies for tackling non-attendance and persistent absence

-Read more about the courses we offer in the 2018/19 ESBAS training brochure.
-All courses can be tailored to better support your school's specific needs; please contact the service to discuss your requirements.
+- We also offer training around Attendance and Behaviour matters, courses can be tailored to support your school's specific needs; please contact the service to discuss your requirements.

-Funding for Core behaviour support has been delegated to secondary maintained schools, secondary academies, and primary academies.
-Therefore, secondary schools and primary academies are not eligible for Core support and behaviour support for them is on a traded basis.
+Funding for Core behaviour support has been retained by secondary maintained schools, secondary academies, free schools, and primary academies.
+Therefore, secondary schools and primary academies are not eligible for Core behaviour support and is available to them on a traded basis.

 For maintained primary schools to meet the threshold for Core behaviour support:

-• The school have made reasonable adjustments to manage the behaviour which could include personalised reward charts, risk assessments, Boxall Profile, adjustments to the environment/timetable/curriculum, 1:1 Individual Needs Assessment (INA) with the child or young person
+- The school have made reasonable adjustments to manage the behaviour which could include; risk assessments, Boxall Profile, adjustments to the environment/timetable/curriculum, increased adult support or a bespoke curriculum.

 ESBAS work on a bespoke basis to ensure schools can buy the service they require.
-Schools should contact their Area Team Leader to discuss their requirements for support around behaviour and attendance, and can also apply for training courses through the ESBAS Training Brochure.
+Schools should contact their Area Team Leader to discuss their requirements for support around behaviour and attendance.

 Our traded offer includes opportunities such as: